 We can just dress up the script a bit:

-• take an integer which determines how many days we want to go back in the log (makes the query even quicker):
+- take an integer which determines how many days we want to go back in the log (makes the query even quicker):

 $after = (Get-Date).adddays(-$lastday)

-Get-WinEvent -ea SilentlyContinue -ComputerName $srv -FilterHashtable @{LogName = "System"; StartTime = $after; id=5805}
+Get-WinEvent -ea SilentlyContinue -ComputerName $srv -FilterHashtable @{LogName = "System"; StartTime = $after; id=5805} - take DC name which we want to query

-• take site name, enumerate the DCs in the site, and then run through them:
+- take site name, enumerate the DCs in the site, and then run through them:

 $dclist = Get-ADDomainController -filter * | where{$_.site -ieq $site} | %{$_.name}

-• parse the client name from the event message
+- parse the client name from the event message

 $obj.Computer = [regex]::Match($_.message, "\d|\w+ failed").Value -ireplace " failed",""

-• make sure we only pick up a client name only once, so we have a unique list of clients with secure channel issues at the end:
+- make sure we only pick up a client name only once, so we have a unique list of clients with secure channel issues at the end:

 if($computerList -inotcontains $obj.Computer){